tezoatlipoca/hamnt/README.md

 Launching hamnt with no arguments will enter interactive mode.

-In interactive mode, you can use the single letter commands without the leading - or -- and uer input continues until `q`uit.
+In interactive mode, you can use the single letter commands without the leading - or -- and uer input continues until `q`uit; in interactive mode, you don't have to specify any parameters for commands, you will be prompted for them.

 If the first argument doesn't match any of the commands, but IS a Note File alias, the rest of the commandline is added to that note file (which is created if applicable)